adavis/adavis/README.md

 I’m an [Android and Kotlin Google Developer Expert](https://developers.google.com/community/experts/directory/profile/profile-annyce-davis).
 This means that I spend time developing videos, blog posts, and conference talks for the Developer Community.
 It’s something that I’m very proud of and passionate about.

-I’m currently the **Vice President of Engineering** at [Meetup](https://www.meetup.com/).
-At Meetup, I help create the future of real community where people show up, do things, and actually talk to each other.
-Shaping what “mobile-first” means for an established company is both challenging and rewarding.

 I love creating online training materials.
 In fact, I’ve created several courses for [LinkedIn Learning](https://www.linkedin.com/learning/instructors/annyce-davis?u=0) that cover multiple subjects related to software engineering.

 I hope you find something useful in my little portion of the Internet :wink: